Pioneer Cemeteries and Their Stories,

 The most traveled road in Madison County in the pioneer days was South Bank Road, what has become 8th Street/8th Street Road/West 8th Street.
 Skirting the south bank of White River, this route was one of the few marked paths or "traces" into the western sections of Madison County and from there into the western areas of the New Purchase.
 Because of the accessibility, the land along this route was some of the first settled in east-central Indiana.
 Consequently, the land contains quite a few pioneer cemeteries.
 From the west side of what was called Andersontown in those days to the Madison-Hamilton county line, along what was once a dirt path and is now designated as West 8th Street, there are seven known places of burial.
 The Moss Cemetery is one of these.
 It was named for the John Moss family, many of whom are buried here.
 John originally owned and donated the land for use as a graveyard.
 The Moss Cemetery, located in the southeast quarter of section 9 in Anderson Township, was once on a secluded wooded knoll.
 It is now, like other pioneer cemeteries, surrounded by mid 20th century housing developments.

-Joseph Hartzell's stone on the left shows the Victorian's traditional symbol for meeting in the after-life: the hands clasped.
+Joseph Hartzell's stone, left, shows the Victorian's traditional symbol for a husband and wife meeting in the after-life: the hands clasped.
 The shaping of the top is also unique.
 Joseph died Sept.
-15, 1870, at "48Y 10M 10D."
+15, 1870, at "48y 10m 10d."

 The stone on the right is from later in the 1800s.
 This double construction indicates a married couple, and the columns represent noble lives.